 Unfortunately, because echinocytes are often viewed as an artificial change (usually in stored or “old” blood), they are considered of little pathogenic relevance in most cases.

-However, they can provide useful diagnostic information in the appropriate context such as in the disease conditions listed above and should not be ignored.
+However, they can provide valuable diagnostic information in the appropriate context, such as in the disease conditions listed above, and should not be ignored.

 Possible training mechanism